Xakkusu/PP5-mildew-detection/README.md

 - 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
 - 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

-## Hypothesis and how to validate?
+## Project Hypotheses and Validation

+### Hypothesis 1

+We suspect that there is a visual difference between healthy and mildew-infected leaves.

+### Validation 1

+Even though it was not a significant difference to the human eye there was a slight visual difference as can be seen on the average and variability images.

+### Hypothesis 2

-- We suspect that leaves that are infected by mildew have a visible differentiation from non-infected leaves which commonly looks like a white powdery substance on the leaves.
-This way we can differentiate healthy from infected leaves with an average image study using image classification, a binary classifier with an 97 % accuracy.
+We suspect that the visual differentiation manifests in that leaves that are infected by mildew have a visible differentiation from non-infected leaves which commonly looks like a white powdery substance on the leaves compared to healthy green leaves.

+### Validation 2

+As can be seen on the leaves visualizer dashboard the mildew infected leaves have white powdery spots on its topcoat and they are less vibrant/saturated greenish than the healthy leaves images.

+### Hypothesis 3

+We suspect that we can differentiate healthy from infected leaves through an ML model with an average image study using image classification, a binary classifier with an 97 % accuracy.

+### Validation 3

+We were able to create a model with an 98,93% accuray to predict whether an image of a leaf has powdery mildew on the leaf or not.
+With this accuracy we were able to prove our hypothesis that there is a visible differentiation from mildew infected leaves on which our ML model was built on.
+Even non-infected leaves and powdery to the human eyes the pattern of the though average/variability images was not that significant using the ML-model will minimize human error during harvest.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks